kevinadhiguna/strapi-graphql-documentation/README.md

 ## Upload a single image

+### ⚠️ Warning : Currently Strapi's GraphQL Playground does not support file/image upload.
+You cn use other GraphQL client to test your GraphQL upload mutation.
+One of the GraphQL clients I use is Altair.
+You can download it here : https://altair.sirmuel.design/#download

 Please create a new entry in your collection type API first !
 Otherwise this will not be attached to your entry.
 Note : the `refId` is the ID of the entry you create in your collection type API.
 ```